Semigroups whose right ideals are finitely generated: Equivalent Formulations and Elementary Facts

 \begin{proof} $(1)\Rightarrow(2).$ By Proposition \ref{acc}, $S$ certainly satisfies the ascending chain condition on principal right ideals.
-The fact that $S$ contains no infinite antichain of principal right ideals was proven in \cite[Lemma 1.6]{Hotzel}, but we provide a proof for completeness.
+The fact that $S$ contains no infinite antichain of principal right ideal was proven in \cite[Lemma 1.6]{Hotzel}, but we provide a proof for completeness.
 Suppose for a contradiction that there exists an infinite antichain $\{a_iS^1 : i\in\mathbb{N}\}$ of principal right ideals of $S.$ For each $n\in\mathbb{N},$ let $I_n=\{a_1, \dots, a_n\}S^1.$ Suppose that $I_m=I_n$ for some $m\leq n.$ Then $a_n\in a_iS^1$ for some $i\leq m.$ It must be the case that $i=m=n,$ for otherwise the incomparability of $a_iS^1$ and $a_nS^1$ would be contradicted.
-But then we have an infinite strictly ascending chain of right ideals of $S,$ contradicting Proposition \ref{acc}. $(2)\Leftarrow(1).$ Suppose that $S$ is not weakly right noetherian yet does satisfy the ascending chain condition on principal right ideals.
+But then we have an infinite strictly ascending chain of right ideals of $S,$ contradicting Proposition \ref{acc}. $(2)\Rightarrow(1).$ Suppose that $S$ is not weakly right noetherian yet the poset of principal right ideals of $S$ {\em does} satisfy the ascending chain condition.
 We need to construct an infinite antichain of principal right ideals of $S.$ By Proposition \ref{acc} there exists an infinite strictly ascending chain